TPMoyer/RaspberryPi-Scala-Java/README.md

 You DO need his library, not the one packaged with NOOBS, because Gordon updated his code Dec 2017 to recognize the now current RPi_3B, (the NOOBS WiringPi version says "not recognized" on a 3B)
 * bc language   to allow calculations within bash scripts
       sudo apt-get install bc
 * Scala...   not needed.
-Everything is compiled to java before it gets to the Pi
+Everything is compiled java before it gets to the RPi

 **bring the bash scripts from the RaspberryPi-Scala-Java repo**
 Create a "working" directory at a location of your choice copy the dozen-or-so files in your workstation ``/RPi_Scala_Java_workspace/RPi_Scala_Java_project/src/main/resources/Linux_Files/*``
 into this new RPi directory.
-I use MobaXTerm for this, but WinSCP is a viable choice.
+I use MobaXTerm for this, but WinSCP is a viable choice, puttySCP if you are still in the dark ages of no-GUI.

 Development Workstation